fermmm/simple-validator/README.md

 # simple-validator.js

-This library validates content from strings and throws validation problems, autocorrected version and specific position of the problem to implement a visual underline.
+This library validates content from strings and throws validation problems, is ment to be used to validate input fields on forms.
+Returns autocorrected version and specific position of the problem to implement a visual underline (this is a unique feature from this package).
 You pass a string and the library returns an object with the information about the problems and the autocorrected version.
 Implemented in Typescript with no dependencies, can be used also in Node.js.